-HyNet North West is a ground-breaking clean energy project that will unlock a low carbon future for the North West and North Wales.
-It will place the region at the forefront of the UK’s journey to net zero and help to decarbonise multiple sectors of the economy from 2025 onwards.
+Starting from the mid-2020s, HyNet will begin to unlock a low carbon future for the North West and North Wales region, placing it at the forefront of the UK’s journey to net zero.

 meeting the uk’s net zero targets

 In 2019, the UK responded to the global climate emergency by committing to a net zero carbon emissions target of 2050.
 To achieve this, we need to balance the amount of carbon we produce with the amount we remove from the atmosphere.
-We reach net zero when the amount of carbon we add is no more than the amount which is taken away.
+We reach ‘net zero’ when the amount of carbon we add is no more than the amount which is taken away.
 HyNet has been developed to rise to this challenge.
-It will drive the region and the UK’s journey to net zero by helping to decarbonise our current way of life and to provide a reliable source of clean hydrogen energy.
+It will drive our journey to net zero by helping to decarbonise how we live.

 - reduce carbon emissions by 10 million tonnes a year by 2030 – the equivalent of taking four million cars off the road